FAQ on lab compute

 You have sudo (opens new window) rights in home machines for application installation (apt) and machine restart (reboot).
-You have full administrator privileges on other machine types in your lab (iaas and blue).
+You have full administrator privileges on other machine types in your lab (IaaS and blue).

-# Can I get additional adminsitrator privileges?
+# Can I get additional administrator privileges?

 We fully understand that you might need to tune your lab.
-Thus, you get full administrator privileges on other machine types than home in your lab (iaas and blue).
+Thus, you get full administrator privileges on other machine types than home in your lab (IaaS and blue).
 Contact us if you would like try one of these.
 Privileges on home machines are restricted to allow us to be responsible for data and user management.

 # Can I update our operating system on home?

 No. Your home machine is configured for reliability.
 We have therefore chosen to run long term support versions of your operating systems here.
 Your home machine will therefore typically run one version behind the latest release.
 We understand that your workflow sometimes require newer versions.
-Therefore, contact us for deployment of iaas and blue machines that comes with the latest LTS Ubuntu release as default.
+Therefore, contact us for deployment of IaaS and blue machines that comes with the latest LTS Ubuntu release as default.

 # Can I get a machine with the latest Ubuntu release?

 Yes.
-Both iaas and blue machines are deployed with the latest long term support Ubuntu version.
+Both IaaS and blue machines are deployed with the latest long term support Ubuntu version.
 From there, you can upgrade to your version of choice.
-Contact us if your workflow require other linux operating systems.
+Contact us if your workflow require other Linux operating systems.

 # When do you plan to upgrade our home operating system?